c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 [An interesting poem from a historical perspective, written by Merddin (Merlin) sometime after 573 AD:

-Line 3 suggesting that Merddin (Merlin) had 'seven score and seven' apple trees planted in tribute to the loss of King Gwenddolau and his Army in whose court Merlin is believed to have worked.
+Line 3 suggesting that Merddin (Merlin) had 'seven score and seven' apple trees planted in tribute to the loss of Prince Gwenddolau and his Army in whose court Merlin is believed to have worked.

 Line 30 Pengwern was a Brythonic settlement East of Powys in Shropshire on the English/Welsh border.